GateAgent GuardProtocolMCPGovGuardSovereigntyFinGuardQuorumDemoTry itVerifyPricingDocsRequest Pilot

 Formal verification

 The protocol is mathematically modeled in TLA+ and Alloy.
-The TLA+ specification declares 26 theorems covering safety and liveness — handshake binding integrity, replay resistance, signoff accountability, receipt integrity, federation consistency.
-The Alloy model declares 35 facts and 15 assertions covering structural invariants the TLA+ time-domain doesn't reach.
+The TLA+ specification declares 26 machine-checked safety invariants — handshake binding integrity, replay resistance, signoff accountability, handshake binding, replay resistance, signoff accountability, delegation, and identity continuity.
+The Alloy model declares 35 facts and 22 assertions covering structural invariants the TLA+ time-domain doesn't reach.

-Both run on every push in CI.
+Both run in CI on every change to the formal models.
 A counterexample fails the build.
 The model is part of the codebase, not a paper attached to it.

 Responsible disclosure